I love the size and shape of this ‘little wistle’ loaf

 Preheat your oven to 235 ºC / 455 ºF (at what stage you preheat your oven depends on how long it takes for your oven to heat through, some take 30 minutes, some, like ours, with stone floors take a lot longer, up to two hours.
 The preparation time from this point until the bread actually goes into the oven is a little under 2.5 hours).

-Ideally the temperature of your dough after mixing should be around 24-25 ºC / 75ºF.
+Ideally the temperature of your dough after kneading should be around 24-25 ºC / 75ºF.
 You should adjust the temperature of the water you add to reach this temperature of the total dough.
 For us this means in summer adding cold water to this recipe and in winter (when our little bakery can get much colder then the rest of our house) adding water up to 50ºC /122 F. You can measure the temperature of water and dough with a food thermometer.
 These measurements are important because they correspond with the proving times in the recipe.

-After the autolyse phase you add the yeast and the salt and knead the mass for another 5 minutes (we use a spiral mixer for this job) and watch it turning into something a little bit more bread doughy.
+After the autolyse phase you add the yeast and the salt and knead the mass for another 5 minutes (we use a spiral mixer for this job) and watch it turn into something a little bit more bread doughy.
 Cover and leave to rest for 40 minutes.

 Take the dough out of the bowl and onto a floured work surface and do one stretch and fold (a full letter fold, left over right, right over left, bottom over top, top over bottom; see our bread movies to observe this technique if you are not familiar with it).
 Transfer to the bowl, cover and again leave to rest for 25 minutes.